 He sagged within her arms.
 ‘That’s good.’
 A small smile graced his lips.
 ‘I was scared.’

 Scared I’d leave?
 Fleur saw the shadow of that fear in his eyes; a deep, dark, vast thing and him just a small silhouette beneath it.
 I will never leave, not so long as you’re mine.

 ‘I’d never do something like that to you.’
-Harry tugged her hands from his hair and held them.
+Harry tugged her hands from his hair and held them to his chest.
 ‘Even if I went completely mad and decided I wanted to leave you, I’d never betray you like that.
 Never.
-And if that does happen, just lock me in a padded cell somewhere until I snap out of it, ma princesse.’
+And if that does happen, just lock me in a padded cell somewhere until I snap out of it, ma Princesse.’

 Fleur smirked and freed one hand, coating it in blue flames.
 ‘I would turn you to ashes if you ever did anything to hurt me like that.’